 Applications for refunds are filed quarterly.
 An application for a quarterly refund of excise tax is due by the last day of the month following the end of the calendar quarter for which the refund is claimed.
-The application must state that the applicant has paid for the fuel for which a refund is claimed or that payment for the fuel has been secured to the seller's satisfaction.
 The claim for refund of excise taxes paid during the first quarter (January 1 through March 31) is due to be filed by April 30.
 The claim for refund for the second quarter (April 1 through June 30) is due to be filed by July 31.
 The claim for refund for the third quarter (July 1 through September 30) is due to be filed by October 31.
 The claim for refund for the last quarter (October 1 through December 31) is due to be filed by January 31 of the following year.